rpgreview/papersandpaychecks/cow-orkers.md

 For example physical attacks apply a multiplier depending on the weapon: Fists = 1/2x, clubs, knives = 1x, swords = 2x, handguns = 3x, rifles = 4x.
 Attack with surprise = +1x.
 Determine whether the damage is *wounds* or *bruises*.
 For physical weapons, 'bashing' weapons cause *bruises*, whereas impaling, stabbing, explosive, shredding, burning, eviscerating, and basically anything that gets under the skin, causes wounds.

+* Physical damage is applied against STR-based physical hit points.
+If a character reaches zero physical hit points from bruises they are knocked unconscious.
+Any further physical damage is treated as wounds.
+If they are reduced to zero wounds the character is is dead and out-of-game.

+* Mental damage is applied against WIS-based mental hit points.
+If a character reaches zero mental hit points in bruises they are in a state of mental shock and cannot react.
+Any further mental damage is treated as wounds.
+If they are reduced to zero mental wounds they are permanently mentally incapacitated and out-of-game.

+* Social damage are applied against CHA-base social hit points; if a character is reduced to zero social hit points in bruises they suffer a serious loss of reputation and are out-of-project.
+Any further damage is treated as wounds.
+If they are reduced to zero social hit points in wounds they have suffered a "social death" and are out-of-game.

 # Publishing

 Three decades ago Will McLean brought us many laughs with the "Papers & Paychecks" illustration in the Dungeon Masters Guide for Advanced Dungeons & Dragons.
 A cursory search will reveal that on more than one occasion the thought has entered the heads of others that "Papers and Paychecks" would make a great roleplaying game.